scalastic/aws-documentation-scraper/README.md

 ### Note:

-- The 2 serialized files are used to cache data, so don't forget to remove them if you want fresh and up-to-date data from AWS.
+The two serialized files are used for caching data, so don't forget to remove them if you need fresh and up-to-date data from AWS.

 ### Expected result